JTP709/SMS/readme.md

 * [SQL Alchemy](https://www.sqlalchemy.org/)

 Please run the following programs to set up the application on a vagrant virtual machine:
-* Please following these instructions for setting up the vagrant VM:
+* Follow these instructions to set up the vagrant VM:
 	* https://www.udacity.com/wiki/ud088/vagrant

 ### Installing the database: